NVIDIA/spark-rapids-ml/python/benchmark/aws-emr/README.md

   **Note**: this step should be repeated for each new version of the spark-rapids-ml package that you want to test.

 ## Prepare Subnet
 - Print out available subnets in CLI then pick a SubnetId of your region (e.g. subnet-0744566f of AvailabilityZone us-east-2a in region Ohio).
-Subnet is required to start a EMR cluster.
+A subnet is required to start an EMR cluster.

   ```
   aws ec2 describe-subnets